PgBiel/elembic/src/element.typ

   assert(type(typecheck) == bool, message: "element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(template == none or type(template) == function, message: "element.declare: 'template' must be 'none' or a function displayed element => content (usually set rules applied on the displayed element).
-This is used to add a set of overridable set rules to the element, such as paragraph settings.") assert(count == none or type(count) == function, message: "element.declare: 'count' must be 'none', a function counter => counter step/update element, or a function counter => final fields => counter step/update element.") assert(synthesize == none or type(synthesize) == function, message: "element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).")
+This is used to add a set of overridable set rules to the element, such as paragraph settings.") assert(prepare == none or type(prepare) == function, message: "element.declare: 'prepare' must be 'none' or a function document => styled document (used to apply show and set rules to the document).") assert(count == none or type(count) == function, message: "element.declare: 'count' must be 'none', a function counter => counter step/update element, or a function counter => final fields => counter step/update element.") assert(synthesize == none or type(synthesize) == function, message: "element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).")